How to Prepare Your Organisation for the 2026–2027 Social Care Tender Surge

 • Mobilisation and transition frameworks

-• Quality assurance and improvement cycle (clear, measureable and evidence-rich)
+• Quality assurance and improvement cycle (clear, measurable and evidence-rich)

 • Outcomes case studies aligned to CQC quality statements